facultyai/dash-bootstrap-components/content/migration-guide.md

 This guide introduces the new features, and also covers the changes you must make to run your apps with _dash-bootstrap-components_ 1.0.0 rather than 0.13.x (the final v0 releases).
 If you find any issues not covered here, or bugs in v1 please [raise an issue](https://github.com/facultyai/dash-bootstrap-components/issues/new/choose) on our GitHub repository.

 If you're not ready to upgrade yet, you can continue to use earlier versions of dash-bootstrap-components, just be sure to pin the version numbers.
+You can still see documentation for version 0 [here](https://dbc-v0.herokuapp.com).

 ~~~bootstrap-tabs
 Python